khangvum/homelab-ansible-config/README.md

 ### ansible-scripts

-`site.yml` is the main playbook, executing all roles based on, including:
+`site.yml` is the main playbook, executing all roles based on defined tags, including:

 -   `inventory.yml`: Defines the list of **_Windows target hosts_**, grouped by environment or function.
 -   `windows_var.yml`: **_Variable declaration file_** used across roles for flexible configuration.